-Krister Aanesen, Stefan Heck, and Dickon Pinner In less than a decade, the solar-photovoltaic (PV) sector has transformed from a cottage industry centered in Germany to a \$100 billion business with global reach.
+Krister Aanesen, Stefan Heck, and Dickon Pinner

+1 In photovoltaics, the output of a solar generator operating under standard conditions is defined as its peak output, which is measured in watts or kilowatts and expressed as either watt peak or kilowatt peak, respectively.
+In less than a decade, the solar-photovoltaic (PV) sector has transformed from a cottage industry centered in Germany to a \$100 billion business with global reach.
 Among the factors contributing to its growth were government subsidies, significant capacity additions from existing and new entrants, and continual innovation.
 PV prices have fallen dramatically, and by 2011, global installed capacity exceeded 65 gigawatts (GW).